Course Overview

 General information about the course.

 This course introduces students to procedural programming in C and selected basic elements of C++.
-The laboratories are designed to develop practical programming skills in a UNIX/Linux environment.
+The laboratories are designed to develop practical programming skills in a UNIX/Linux environment and to build good habits related to code formatting, compilation, debugging, and problem solving.

 - Main language: C